 “Would you like a side of weed killer with your oatmeal?”

-A new study has found significant levels of the weed-killing chemical, glyphosate, in common breakfast cereals, granola bars, and oats.
-The study comes just weeks after a California jury ordered big time biotech company, Monsanto, to pay a hefty 289 million dollars to a man dying of cancer.
-The jury deemed that Monsanto’s glyphosate containing weed killer (known as Roundup) may have caused the man’s cancer and that the company had failed to warn him about the health risks of exposure.
+A new study found significant levels of the weed-killing chemical, glyphosate, in common breakfast cereals, granola bars, and oats.
+The study comes just weeks after a California jury ordered big time biotech company, Monsanto, to pay a hefty $289 million dollars to a man dying of cancer.
+The jury deemed that Monsanto’s glyphosate containing weed killer (known as Roundup) may have caused the man’s cancer.
+And, moreover, that the company failed to warn him about the health risks of exposure.

 Yet, U.S. governmental agencies, like the Environmental Protection Agency, continue to argue for the safety of using glyphosate on food crops all across the country.
 What’s the truth?
 Who should we believe?

 This article discusses the recent glyphosate levels in food, and breaks down the nitty gritty science around glyphosate into language easy to understand.

 Just a fair warning, this topic is FULL of acronyms (so bear with us)!
 Speaking of acronyms, you’re probably thinking: WTF is glyphosate?

 Glyphosate is the active ingredient in the herbicide (aka weed killer) commercially known as Roundup.
 Throughout this article, you’ll see us use glyphosate and Roundup interchangeably.
 Monsanto created Roundup to kill weeds without killing the crop.
 You may have heard of Monsanto for their big connections to genetically modified organisms (GMOs).
 Basically, Monsanto manufactures GMO seeds so that farmers can spray Roundup on GMO plants at doses that kill non-GMO plants.
 Farmers also use glyphosate as a desiccant in which it dries the plant out faster, enabling faster harvesting.